-A descendent of the aniline dyes developed in the 1850's which fundamentally changed the colour 'industry', producing powerful and stable pigments on demand, which is a fascinating story however for now back to Magenta...
+A descendent of the aniline dyes developed in the 1850's which fundamentally changed the colour producing industries, enabling powerful and stable pigments on demand, which is a fascinating story however for now back to Magenta...

-When added 50/50 to Ultramarine Blue the results are a spectacular range of violets, which have an almost stain-glass quality.
-In mixes with yellow lakes the results are ranges of diaphanous, ambivalent pinks.
+When added 50/50 to Ultramarine Blue, the results are a spectacular range of violets, which have an almost stained-glass quality.
+In mixes with yellow lakes, the results are a range of diaphanous, ambivalent pinks.

 Technical Overview